 Kim Phat Thi Nghe Gold Shop

 Binh Thanh is also a very bustling district.
-If you found yourself coming there, those are some exchange spots that you can look for.
+If you find yourself coming there, those are some exchange spots that you can look for.
 Binh Thanh is right next to District 1.
-To get there from Le Thanh Ton Street, it takes approximately 1 hour of walking or just less than 30 minutes on a motorcycle.
-Roughly the same amount of time applies to travel from the Tan Son Nhat Airport to Binh Thanh District.
-On one of the routes from District 1 to Binh Thanh District - Nguyen Thi Minh Khai Street, you can spot the Saigon Zoo and Botanical Gardens.
+Getting there from Le Thanh Ton Street takes approximately 1 hour of walking or less than 30 minutes on a motorcycle.
+The exact time applies to travel from the Tan Son Nhat Airport to Binh Thanh District.
+On one of the routes from District 1 to Binh Thanh District – Nguyen Thi Minh Khai Street, you can spot the Saigon Zoo and Botanical Gardens.
 The entrance is just a hair away from Thi Nghe Bridge.

-If you got patience and time, it’s best to thoroughly inquire about the exchange rate of each spot.
+If you have patience and time, it’s best to inquire about each spot’s exchange rate thoroughly.
 There are many money exchange spots in Ho Chi Minh City, but of course, not all of them offer the same rate.
-To get the best rate, you should collect information by inquiring about the exchange spots about their exchange rate.
-Then after you have made your decision, you can start to exchange money
+You should collect information by inquiring about the exchange spots and their rates to get the best rate.
+Then, after you decide, you can start to exchange money.

-One more thing, the 20,000 note, and the 500,000 note look vaguely similar because of the blue shade.
-The differences are the numbers on the obverse, the print on the reverse, the shades of blue on each note and most noticeably the size of the note.
-Please pay special attention to this so you don’t make the mistake of paying the wrong note and get taken advantage of by bad people out there.
+One more thing: the 20,000 note and the 500,000 note look vaguely similar because of the blue shade.
+The differences are the numbers on the obverse, the print on the reverse, the shades of blue on each note, and most noticeably, the size of the note.
+Please pay special attention to this so you don’t make the mistake of paying the wrong note and getting taken advantage of by bad people out there.